It all started WITH Grace. Spirited and kind, she's always looking to help others and is devoted to finding the light even in the darkest of times.

 CHILDHOOD CANCER CAUCUS

-September 20, 2019.
-Facilitated by Ruth Hoffman of ACCO, Grace was asked by Representative McCaul to speak as the pediatric cancer advocate at The Childhood Cancer Caucus.
+September 20, 2019, Grace was asked by Representative McCaul to speak as the pediatric cancer advocate at The Childhood Cancer Caucus.
 This annual bipartisan summit is a forum for Members of Congress to work together to address this critical issue.
 This event raises awareness; advocates in support of measures to prevent the pain, suffering, and long-term effects of childhood cancer; and works toward the goal of eliminating cancer as a threat to all children.

 RUTGERS CANCER INSTITUTE OF NEW JERSEY